CosmeValera/CosmeValera.github.io/content/blog/2025-04-22-responsive-design-with-respond-to-mixin.md

 ```

 This desktop-first approach with multiple `max-width` queries has several drawbacks:
-- It requires you to override properties multiple times
 - It follows an outdated desktop-first paradigm
 - It lacks a standardized system for breakpoints